 Should you have any questions regarding the replacement of Competencies and what it means for you, please don't hesitate to reach out to your sales representative, or contact our support team via email.

-Topic Prominence in Science was released on Tuesday 3 October, with further improvements and developments in future iterations.
+Topic Prominence in Science was released in late 2017, with further improvements and developments in future iterations.
 To give you a taste of what is to come, outlined below are some of the Roadmap items, which we will be working on:

 - See most prominent Topics globally

 - We support the needs of individual Researchers and Groups of Researchers to see which Topics they are the most active in, and who else is active in these Topics for potential collaboration

 - Get an overview of the related Topics in the Trends module

 - Define new Research Areas based on Topics

 - You will be able to analyze Topics for Groups of Researchers, Groups of Institutions and Publication Sets

 - Analyze any institution’s performance to see overlapping activity

 - Higher aggregation levels – we will be introducing groupings of related Topics to help browsing and discovery and aiding higher level analysis